 - Salt and pepper

-- Mix the carrots and cumin seed, season with salt and pepper
+- Check and season with salt and pepper.

 - salt and pepper